As if there was ever any doubt

 By Mike Karst, Senior Partner

-Side personal note: My mother passed away in the time between me writing this article and its publication, and what my family experienced in the days after her death was so profound I had to talk about it.
-The outpouring of support we received not only from family and friends, but customers, too, was unexpected and just blew us away.
+Side personal note: My mother passed away in the time between me writing this article and its publication, and what my family experienced in the days after her death was so profound I went back and made some additions to the article, which you can read below.
+The outpouring of support we received not only from family and friends, but also customers, was unexpected and blew us away.
 It is the perfect testament to the tremendous power of relationships—both personal and professional, and how sometimes they cross over.

 Technology makes it possible to almost never have direct, in-real-life contact with customers.
 But at what expense?
 How does the reliance on digital communication affect the relationships between product and service providers and their customers?
 It’s feasible that a farmer could complete a day’s work without having to talk to a single expert.
 Farmers can troubleshoot a mechanical issue, place a $100,000 herbicide order, and scout their fields for pest infestations, all with a few thumb taps on their smartphone.